PSAScapstone2014/Documentation/TestLibraryDocumentation.md

 The purpose of this document is to describe some of the files in the TestingFramework repository.

 ##2.
 Robot Framework Test Table
-This section will describe the testing table, located in SendReceiveTest.tsv file.
+This section will describe the testing table, located in [SendReceiveTest.tsv](https://github.com/PSAScapstone2014/TestingFramework/blob/master/serial_test_example/SendReceiveTest.tsv) file in the serial_test_example folder.

 The Robot Framework uses a structure they call test tables, in order to automate testing.
 Each test table has up to four different sub tables that help define the test; these are the Setting, Variable, Test Case, and Keyword tables.
+The Keyword table is not used in this file.
 Setting Table

 This table has the following format: